 The Jabiru is the tallest flying bird in the Americas, at its most common in the Pantanal wetlands.
 They feed mainly on aquatic animals like fish, amphibians, and molluscs, but they will eat other prey if the opportunity arises.

 The yellow headed caracara is a tropical and subtropical bird of prey.
 Unlike its falcon relatives, it’s not the best aerial hunter.
 They spends much of their time walking on the ground scavenging for prey.
 They have a diverse diet including carrion, nestlings, eggs, chicks, insects and frogs.
 On agricultural land, they feed off ticks found on cattle.
 They are frequently seen in cities feeding on road kill.

 This is the largest Vulture species of the New World and lives in the lowland forests of Central and South America.
 King Vultures have a colourful head with patches of red fading to yellow and a white and black body.
 These birds are the dominant avian scavangers on a carcass and scare off smaller species.

 Amazon Rainforest Birding Tours

-Located in northern Peru in western Amazon Rainforest, you can explore the avian biodiversity of the Tamshiyacu Tahuayo Reserve.
-Staying at the Tahuayo Lodge, you will be asigned a private guide to search for some of the reserve’s 540 bird species.
+Located in northern Peru in western Amazon Rainforest, you can find the Tahuayo Lodge.
+This is one of the top Amazon Rainforest tours in Peru where you will explore the avian diversity of the Tamshiyacu Tahuayo Reserve.
+Staying at the Tahuayo Lodge, you will be assigned a private guide to search for some of the reserve’s 540 bird species.
 We have compiled a bird list of the park’s avian diversity.